Green-Software-Foundation/if-db/manifests/if-lca/notes.md

 Embodied carbon

 Each user is assumed to be using a Macbook Pro 13 (15").
 It's embodied carbon is 159 kg CO2e according to the manufacturer.
 We scale this value by the proportion of the device lifespan (4 years) accounted for by the call (30 mins).
-We add one-minutes' worth of this embodied carbon to each timestep.

-The calculated value is multiplied by the number of participants.
+The calculated value is multiplied by the number of participants for each day there is a call.

 Operational carbon: